 2. Solimo Duck Jerky 2 lb Value Pack

-- Duck as #1 Ingredient: Provides a novel protein for variety
+- Duck as first ingredient: Provides a novel protein source for dogs with sensitivities or allergies.

-Compared to smaller packs or treats with more fillers, this option stands out for its bulk size and straightforward ingredient list.
-The main tradeoff is that the chewier texture may not suit all dogs, especially those with dental sensitivities.
+Compared to chicken-based bulk treats, this product focuses on protein variety and value.
+The main tradeoff is a chewier texture that may not suit all dogs, especially those with dental issues.

 3. Blue Buffalo Nudges Chicken Jerky Cuts 36oz